Dr4k3z/Dr4k3z/README.md

 -[`Additive Bachelier Model`](https://github.com/Dr4k3z/FE-7b) I implemented two additive models for option pricing, calibrating them on WTI futures.
 Both models allow for the asset prices to be negative, a rare situation that happened to oil markets during Covid.
 The code also implements a Monte Carlo scheme to price exotics products, which is a based on an inversion technique using the Fast Fourier Transform (FFT).

--['Forecasting Realized Volatility'](https://github.com/Dr4k3z/realized-vol) I tackled the Optiver problem of forecasting realized volatility from orderbook data.
+-[`Forecasting Realized Volatility`](https://github.com/Dr4k3z/realized-vol) I tackled the Optiver problem of forecasting realized volatility from orderbook data.
 I first tried fitting a Light Gradient-Boosting Machine on the dataset and later on tried to recover the temporal ordering of LOB snapshots using clustering techniques in the price-embeddings space.

 I enjoy writing in $\LaTeX$, using it primarily to take notes during class.
 I've decided to turn my [Partial Differential Equations](https://www.fubinitonelli.it/edp) notes into a book, which has just been pubblished with @fubinitonelli.
 ## 🚀 **Skills**